mdiller/MangoByte/README.md

 ```
 ?ask             | Answers any question you might have
 ?botstats        | Displays some bot statistics
+?cat             | Gets a picture of my cat
 ?changelog       | Gets a rough changelog for mangobyte
 ?choose          | Randomly chooses one of the given options
 ?docs            | Shows the documentation for the given topic
+?dog             | Gets a picture of one of my dogs
 ?donate          | Posts the donation information
 ?echo            | Echo...
 ?help            | Shows this message